 A. This community's municipal body passed the required International Migratory Bird Day resolution.

-New London will recognize International Migratory Bird Day on May 12, 2018.
-Wild Ones will have a native plant sale.
-Educational and recreational opportunities will be held for young and old and those in between!
+New London will recognize World Migratory Bird Day on May 11, 2019.
+There will be an event held at Mosquito Hill Nature Center.
+Plans for the day include a bird hike, migration program, climate change program, and plant sale.
+Additional educational and recreational opportunities will be held for young and old and those in between!
 Loaner binoculars will be available.